MEGA65/open-roms/doc/Extended-BASIC.md

 ### `←H`

 Launches a built-in tape head alignment tool.
-Destorys program in memory.
+Destroys program in memory.
 Press `RUN/STOP` to terminate the tool.

 ## Additional BASIC commands

 ### `COLD`

 Resets the machine.
-In direct mode asks for confirmation firsts.
+In direct mode asks for confirmation first.

 ### `FAST`